oapi-codegen/oapi-codegen-exp-backup/experimental/README.md

 handle arbitrary parameters, but rather very specific functions for each kind of parameter, and we call the correct little helper versus a generic runtime helper.

+We still use the code generator to produce a pre-generated `runtime` package, which you are welcome to use.
+It will always be consistent with the code generated with the corresponding oapi-codegen.
+If you have lots of OpenAPI specs locally, you can also generate the runtime package, as we do, in your own code to avoid bloat.

 ### Models now support default values configured in the spec

 Every model which we generate supports an `ApplyDefaults()` function.
 It recursively applies defaults on